openstack/nova-specs/specs/zed/approved/pci-device-tracking-in-placement.rst

 forbidden traits and the resource class requested via the PCI alias in the flavor and defined in the PCI alias configuration.

-``PciDevicePool`` object will be extended to store PCI address information so that the PCI device allocated in Placement can be correlated to the PCI device to be claimed by the PCI tracker.
+``PciDevicePool`` object will be extended to store a resource provider UUID so that the PCI device allocated in Placement can be correlated to the PCI device to be claimed by the PCI tracker.